wix-playground/dapperdox/README.md

 ## Customising homepages

-If you are documenting multiple openAPI specifications with Swaggerly, then you will have several homepages.
+If you are documenting multiple openAPI specifications with DapperDox, then you will have several homepages.
 The first is a top level page which describes all of the API specifications that are available:

 - `assets/`